-When it comes to studying for the bar, we’re big fans of not making drastic changes to your study style and routines.
-Ultimately, you should stick with a study plan that’s most comfortable for you.
+When it comes to studying for the bar exam, drastic changes to your study style and routines can be counterproductive.

-But the bar is a unique test unlike any other you’ve taken—so we do think it’s valuable to hear the stories and tips of previous takers to help you design an approach to the summer that’s right for you.
+But the bar exam is a unique test unlike any other you’ve taken—so it’s valuable to hear the stories and tips of previous takers to help you design an approach that’s right for you.

 We polled a few successful bar passers to get their number one tip when studying for the Bar and here’s what they had to offer:

 Treat Your Bar Study Like A Job.

 “My number one tip is to treat the bar exam like a job,” says Aaron M., now an intellectual property attorney.
 Coming up with a schedule and routine that you repeat day in and day out is essential to making sure that you’re not under- or over-studying.
 You’ll run into trouble if you “wait until the last minute, or try to cram it all into a couple of weeks”—and you’ll burn out fast if you start pulling all-nighters, too.
 “Start on time, put in the work, and it will pay off.”

 “It’s important to remember to take care of yourself—eat well, sleep well, and exercise,” says Hannah Y., a first-year litigation associate.
 “As difficult as it might be, and as guilty as you may feel, allowing yourself the time to take a real break away from the materials will help you feel more relaxed, clear-headed, and focused when you return to work.”
 Protecting and taking this time away from studying is essential.
 “Studying for the bar exam is a marathon, not a sprint.”